Odisha Adarsha Vidyalaya: History

-The general body is the apex body of the Sangathan headed by Minister, School & Mass Education as chairman.
-The present advisor and working president is Upendra Tripathy, who was appointed on 03-August-2021 after Dr Bijaya Kumar Sahoo died from COVID-19 on 03-June-2021.
+The general body is the apex body of the Sangathan headed by Minister, Department of School & Mass Education (DSME) as Chairman.
+The present advisor and working president is Upendra Tripathy, who was appointed on 03-August-2021 after Dr. Bijaya Kumar Sahoo died from COVID-19 on 03-June-2021.

 These Adarsha Vidyalayas would be CBSE affiliated fully day boarding schools, provide free education, and target talented students through an annual entrance examination.
 They would have Class VI through Class XII and each class would have 80 students.
 These schools would be administered through Odisha Adarsha Vidyalaya Sangathan, a society registered under the Society Registration Act of Odisha.